MyriamBA/LLM_use_cases/Dialogue-Summarizer/README.md

 # Dialogue-Summarizer

 ## Project Overview
 This project leverages the power of **Flan-T5**, a Transformer-based model from Google, to build an efficient Dialogue Summarizer.
-Utilizing the **Hugging Face API**, the summarizer processes conversations and generates concise, meaningful summaries, making it ideal for distilling key points from dialogues quickly and accurately.
+Utilizing the Hugging Face API, the summarizer processes conversations and generates concise, meaningful summaries.
 Whether you’re analyzing customer support chats, summarizing meeting transcripts, or exploring conversational AI, this tool simplifies the process by automating summary generation with state-of-the-art NLP techniques.😊😎

 ## Project Structure
 ```